databrary/presentations/jlsc-15/jlsc.md

 ### Expand number and diversity of datasets

-- Continue to document and standardize curation processes and learn from library and data services staff about collection development and dataset profiles
+- Continue to document and standardize curation processes and learn from library and data services staff about collection development and dataset profiles.
+- Education and cognitive/social psychology communities, anthropology, linguistics.

 ### Enhance Databrary's feature-set

 - Build on discovery and search (this was in last paper, not sure how relevant it is here)
 - Visualization, tagging
+- Support for new temporally dense data streams
+    + Physiology
+    + Gaze tracking
+    + Kinematics

 ### Improve Active/Self-Curation